StevieTTBB/DAQS-for-molecular-vibration/README.md

 # DAQS-for-molecular-vibration
-Store and share files and articles, etc. for teamworks.
+This repo is aimed to store and share files and articles, etc.<br> *Built for teamwork, designed to go beyond.*

 The aim of our project is using DAQS to have a simulation for molecular systems, e.g. H<sub>2</sub>O<br>
 Currently, `OpenFermion` and `QuTip` are planned to be used.